dudewad/paws-web/README.md

 This webpack instance is configured to automatically refresh whenever file changes occur.
 You shouldn't need to refresh the browser as you work.

-## Generating Production Code
+## Generating Staging and Production Code
-Need production code?
+Need staging or production code?
 Easy!

-In the root directory of the project, run the following in a command prompt/terminal:
+In the root directory of the project, run the appropriate of the following two sets of commands in a command prompt/terminal:

+### Build for staing:
+`grunt build:staging`
+`npm run build:staging`

+### Build for Prod:
+`grunt build:prod`
 `npm run build:prod`

-This will generate compiled source files in the `/dist/` directory.
+This will generate compiled source files in the `/dist/staging` or `/dist/prod/` directory.
 All of these files should be uploaded to the server as-is.
-However, the `/dist/content/` directory may need to be uploaded to the `contents.pawsforabeer.com` subdomain separately depending on deployment procedure.
+However, the `/content/` directory of the prod build may need to be uploaded to the `contents.pawsforabeer.com` subdomain separately depending on deployment procedure.